open5e/open5e/source/classes/warlock.rst

 Cantrips
 ^^^^^^^^

-You know two cantrips of your choice from the warlock spell list.
+You know two cantrips of your choice from the :ref:`srd:warlock-spells` list.
 You learn additional warlock
 cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Warlock table.